DominaeDev/ginger/README.md

 # Ginger

-Ginger is a stand-alone application for creating and editing character cards for use with AI chat frontends and services.
+Ginger is a stand-alone character creator and editor for character cards (.PNG) for use with AI chat frontends and services.
-The goal of this project is to provide easy to use tools for both new and experienced bot makers, while being compatible with the most popular platforms and formats.
+The goal of this project is to provide an easy to use tool for both new and experienced bot makers, while being compatible with the most popular platforms and formats.

 ## Download